ellemouton/website/content/drafts/onion-routing-prelims.md

 where he can confidently spend the pre-image path if he needs to before the timelock path becomes spendable.
 He communicates his desired buffer, 9 blocks,
 using the `min_final_cltv_expiry_delta` field of the invoice that he sends to Alice.
-Alice then knows that if she where to send the payment right now while the block height is 1001, that Dave will fail any incoming HTLC with a `CLTV A` smaller than 1010.
+Alice then knows that if she were to send the payment right now while the block height is 1001, that Dave will fail any incoming HTLC with a `CLTV A` smaller than 1010 (1001 + 9).

 Now, let’s zoom out a bit more and include the HTLC between Bob and Charlie.
 We want to now figure out what an appropriate value would be for the CLTV on the